65 Seconds: How Cordial Spider Turns One Click Into Total Account Takeover

 The response: 64 seconds to containment

 But the attacker had maintained access for 6 days, 22 hours, and 50 minutes before anyone noticed.
+The Day 1 alert was there.
+It was correct.
+It was dismissed.

 And containment was not complete.
 The identity provider revocation only prevents new sign-ins via SSO.
 It does not reach into downstream SaaS applications to kill existing sessions.
 The attacker's Salesforce session survived for 3 more hours after containment.
 During that time, they installed the Salesforce mobile app, registered a push notification device, and downloaded 7 more files.